robertgzr/LuaSnip/DOC.md

 # SNIPPETNODE

 SnippetNodes directly insert their contents into the surrounding snippet.
-This is useful for choiceNodes, which only accept one child, or dynamicNodes, where nodes are created at runtime and inserted as a snippetNode.
+This is useful for `choiceNode`s, which only accept one child, or `dynamicNode`s, where nodes are created at runtime and inserted as a `snippetNode`.

-Syntax is similar to snippets, however, where snippets require a table specifying when to expand, snippetNodes, similar to insertNodes, expect their jump-index.
+Their syntax is similar to `s`, however, where snippets require a table specifying when to expand, `snippetNode`s, similar to `insertNode`s, expect a jump-index.

 ```lua
  s("trig", sn(1, {
  	t("basically just text "),